Brittany: Gallo-Roman era

-The region became part of the Roman Republic in 51 BC.
+During the Gallic Wars, the Veneti were defeated in the Battle of Morbihan off the coast of Brittany.
+At the conclusion of the Gallic Wars, the region became part of the Roman Republic in 51 BC.
 It was included in the province of Gallia Lugdunensis in 13 BC.
 Gallic towns and villages were redeveloped according to Roman standards, and several cities were created.
 These cities are Condate (Rennes), Vorgium (Carhaix), Darioritum (Vannes) and Condevincum or Condevicnum (Nantes).
 Together with Fanum Martis (Corseul), they were the capitals of the local civitates.
 They all had a grid plan and a forum, and sometimes a temple, a basilica, thermae or an aqueduct, like Carhaix.

 The Romans also built three major roads through the region.
 However, most of the population remained rural.
 The free peasants lived in small huts, whereas the landowners and their employees lived in proper villae rusticae.
 The Gallic deities continued to be worshiped, and were often assimilated to the Roman gods.
 Only a small number of statues depicting Roman gods were found in Brittany, and most of the time they combine Celtic elements.

 During the 3rd century AD, the region was attacked several times by Franks, Alamanni and pirates.
 At the same time, the local economy collapsed and many farming estates were abandoned.
 To face the invasions, many towns and cities were fortified, like Nantes, Rennes and Vannes.

+This area was also affected by the Bagaudae (also spelled bacaudae) during this period, which were groups of peasant insurgents.
+The Bagaudae achieved some temporary and scattered successes under the leadership of peasants as well as former members of local ruling elites.

-Immigration of Britons
+Immigration of the Britons

-Toward the end of the 4th century, the Britons of what is now Wales and the South-Western peninsula of Great Britain began to emigrate to Armorica.
+Toward the end of the 4th century, the Britons of Domnonée (modern Devon and Cornwall) on the South-Western peninsula of Great Britain began to emigrate to Armorica, which is why the Breton language is more closely related to recorded Cornish.